pwestman/pwestman.github.io/README.md

 information about them.
 This information is fetched from the Firebase database.
 Also, the user can discover the hive on the map, which can be updated from the app in case the hive was moved.
 The information will be displayed in different colors, indicating if there are any possible problems.
+Yurii will be responsible for testing the mobile application once it is integrated with the database.
+He will also be responsible for deployment and subsequent version control the final version of the application (for example managing the Google Play Store page).

 ### 2.3.4 Hardware